johnalison/obsidian-notes/1-projects/Teaching/PGSS Planning.md

 -  Start with a recap from last lecture + Inelastic collision / E and mass
 -  0.5 x lecture 5 mass-less particles / + examples (muon-lifetime)
 - Velocity Parameter
-- General Relativity OR "QM and objects in the our the world"
+- QM and objects in the our the world

-Maybe:
-- Importance of the Higgs
-- The right way to think about the world

 ## Links: